Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 - LoRaWAN® Gateway
 - A network server (optional)

 The LoRa device sends LoRaWAN messages/packets which then the packet forwarder will decrypt and create a UDP packet.
 The UDP packet is then forwarded to a network server using a Gateway Bridge that is part of the LoRaWAN® Gateway.
-Typically a network server would have applications registred that would process the incoming UDP data for upstream systems.
+Typically, a network server would have applications registered that would process the incoming UDP data for upstream systems.

 In our case we will be using [LWN Simulator](https://github.com/UniCT-ARSLab/LWN-Simulator) to simulate LoRa devices and LoRaWAN® Gateways.
 Instead of using network server, we will be implementing our own custom LoRaWAN® Broker that will receive UDP data from LoRaWAN® Gateway simulator as part of LWN Simulator using Gateway Bridge.